Explore how your team can use Hiver.

 Here are some features you should consider while selecting an internal ticketing tool:

-1. Real-time notifications and alters: Automatic updates and alerts keep teams informed about the status and timeline of their tickets.
+2. Real-time notifications and alerts: Automatic updates and alerts keep teams informed about the status and timeline of tickets.
 This transparency helps manage expectations and ensures SLA adherence.

-1. Mobile access: While not always essential, mobile access can be a huge advantage for teams, allowing them to manage tickets and provide support on the go.
+3. Mobile access: While not always essential, mobile access can be a huge advantage for HR and IT teams, allowing them to support employees on the go.

-1. Security and Compliance: Ensure the internal ticketing tool complies with legal and industry standards and offers robust security features.
+4. Security and Compliance: Ensure the internal ticketing tool complies with legal and industry standards and offers robust security features.
+For instance, if a healthcare organization is looking for a software like this, they need to check for HIPAA compliance.

-1. Knowledge Base: A self-service option empowers users to find solutions independently.
+5. Knowledge Base: A self-service option empowers employees to find solutions independently.
 A well-organized knowledge base can reduce ticket volumes and improve user satisfaction.

-1. Integration: Your internal ticketing system should work well with other tools like QuickBooks, Slack, Jira, and project management systems to ensure everything flows together seamlessly.
+6. Integration: Your internal ticketing system should work well with other tools like QuickBooks, Slack, Jira, and other project management systems.

 Imagine a situation where procurement needs swift approval, but without a clear system, the request gets buried in emails.
 Delays lead to missed opportunities or even strained supplier relationships.